qchemlab-embedding/2023-07-14-workshop/_episodes/04-branches.md

   - Know the difference between a branch and a tag.
 keypoints:
   - A branch is a division unit of work, to be merged with other units of work.
-  - A tag is a pointer to a moment in the history of a project.
 ---

 ## Motivation for branches